tiesont/Font.Awesome.Packages/README.md

 </ItemGroup>
 ```

 The `Link` attribute of the `None` element indicates where the files will be placed.
 Change the directory name `assets` to whatever you would like.
+Please note, whatever path you define will be relative to your application's project root.